exodious/ansible-collection-proxmox/roles/create_kvm/README.md

 - `pve_post_clone_delay_secs`: open loop delay after cloning before moving any VM disks.
 Seems to resolve intermittent move task failures because something with Proxmox hasn't detected the new disk yet.
 The community.general.proxmox_kvm module does not adequately handle these task failures.
 - `pve_start`: whether to start the guest after creation/cloning and configuration.
 - `pve_storage`: target storage for the VM disks.
 - `pve_update`: whether to update the VM configuration after cloning.
 Because cloning and configuration happen in separate steps, you'll generally want this to be `true` when cloning a VM.
-TODO is this relevant to creating vs cloning?
+If re-running the play, may also be applicable to non-cloned VMs, too.
 - `pve_clone`: name of the template from which to clone the VM.
 If set, the VM will be created via cloning instead of from scratch.
 - `pve_disks`: list of disks to move, create, resize, or otherwise configure.
 Each entry is an object consisting of the following keys:
     - `disk`: disk identifier, e.g. scsi0, virtio0
+    - `state`: to create, update, or delete a disk, set this variable accordingly (`present`, `absent`)
     - Any other parameter to the community.general.proxmox_disk module, except `vmid` which is automatically provided.
+    - `create`: defaulted to `disabled` if the disk already exists
 - `pve_nics`: list of NICs to create or otherwise configure.
 Each entry is an object consisting of the following keys:
     - `interface`: NIC identifier, e.g. net0
     - Any other parameter to the community.general.proxmox_nic module, except `vmid` which is automatically provided.